hallelujahs/io.winking.PawExtensions.KongHmacDynamicValue/README.md

-# io.winking.PawExtensions.HMACDynamicValue
-HMAC Extension for Paw
+# Kong HMAC Authentication Dynamic Value (Paw Extension)

+A Paw Extension to compute Kong HMAC authentication signatures for the accessing the Kong RESTful APIs.

+## Installation